 - The iPhone XS and iPhone 11 Pro both have 5.8-inch displays and the Max versions up that to 6.5-inches

-- For the 11 Pro Apple uses the A13 chipset instead of the A12
+- For the 11 Pro Apple has used the A13 chipset instead of the A12

 iPhone 11 Pro vs iPhone XS – Design

 The deciding battle in this round comes down to the rear camera.
 The iPhone XS has a fairly elegant dual-camera set-up, with the flash set between both lenses.
 Meanwhile, the iPhone 11 Pro has taken the controversial step of a far bulkier square-shaped triple-camera array.
-The design has already raised hackles, as it seems a world away from the usual slimline aesthetic propounded by Apple.
+This design had its critics when it was first introduced however we’ve grown to like it quite a lot.

 The 11 Pro comes in a few new colours – including a lovely Midnight Green – and they all have a back that’s got a matte finish rather than the glass of before.

 iPhone 11 Pro vs iPhone XS – Camera

 The most obvious new feature joining the iPhone 11 Pro is the new camera sensor.
-The new lens is a 12-megapixel, 120-degree ultra wide angle affair which will allow you to snap much wider shots than previously possible, and from demonstration videos it seems that switching between the main and ultra wide angle lens will be very straightforward.
+The new lens is a 12-megapixel, 120-degree ultra wide angle affair which allows you to snap much wider shots than previously possible, and switching between the main and ultra wide angle lens is very straightforward.